ShrekTheCoder1995/MADS-ML-JelleB/README.md

 Navigate to the folder 'hypertune_experiment_notebooks' and run Script.ipynb .
 2 experiments are conducted here: outcomment the code of the experiment you DON'T want to run.

 After this, Tensorboard can be launched to gain insight in the results (the experiments I conducted earlier are also already in there).

+Please note that the required dependency `ray` is not in the .toml-file yet.
+Please try to add it yourself using `pdm`, `poetry` or a similar tool.